 Those pipes that flush away your water and waste are connected to a much larger, much smellier system.
 While these tubes are supposed to only flow one way, from time to time, you might notice a sewage smell, which usually occurs when the seal breaks that prevents sewage smells from entering your home.
-In this event you’ll need to have it repaired; see this website for more explanation about deep deal p-traps, the system that creates the seal.
-Once it’s fixed, you should notice the smell disappear once the room is aired with open windows.
+In this event you’ll need to have it repaired.
+Once it’s fixed, you should notice the smell disappear when the room is aired with open windows.

 Add Plants To Clean The Air

 We love plants for their beauty and texture in our homes.
 NASA studied houseplants’ ability to reduce indoor air pollutants.
 Many items in our home, like MDF furniture and rugs, outgas chemicals for years after production.
-NASA’s list of plants that fight the 5 major chemicals found in home atmosphere is now available in a graphic from Love The Garden .
+Since the release of the initial 1989 study, further research has been done including a 1993 paper and 1996 book by B. C. Wolverton, the primary researcher on the original NASA study.
+A different study in 2004 has also shown that the micro-organisms in the soil of a potted plant remove benzene from the air, and that some plant species themselves also contribute to removing benzene.
 Note some of the plants are toxic to cats, dogs, or other pets.
 If you are a pet owner, check the toxicity of the plant before bringing it home.
 I personally always have a Peace Lily in the living room.
 I like the way it looks and love the way it absorbs 5 of the chemicals NASA listed.
 If you also want to add a pleasant fragrance with cleaner air, consider geraniums, Arabian jasmine, eucalyptus, gardenias, corsage orchids, and Cuban oregano.
 Try jasmine in your bedroom.
 See my post, Air Cleaning Plants, for more information.

 It a foul odor persists despite these cleanings and maintenance, it might not be anything within the home, but the air itself.
 This is a common problem for most of us who have HVAC (heating, ventilation, and air conditioning) systems in our homes.
 If the air filter hasn’t been regularly cleaned or replaced, then the appliance will be transmitting dirty – not to mention unhealthy – air into our rooms.
 Change or clean the filter frequently.
 To save money and be eco-friendly, buy a washable AC Furnace Filter.
 No need to spend money on throw away filters; just clean the filter regularly and pocket the money.